 Bucharest, Romania is the largest city and capital.
 It sits in the southern part of the country on the Dambovita River.
 The city earned the name “Little Paris” in the early 1900s for its wide, tree-lined boulevards, glorious Belle Époque buildings, and a reputation for extravagance.
-Today is it a bustling metropolis that has a heavy influence of its communist past, mixed with the beauty and grandeur of its early art and architecture.
-It is experiencing a rebirth from decades of repression.
+Today, Bucharest is a bustling metropolis that has a heavy influence of its communist past, mixed with the beauty and grandeur of its early art and architecture.
+Bucharest is experiencing a rebirth from decades of repression.

-Romanian legend has it that the city of Bucharest was founded by a shepherd named Bucur, whose name translates into “joy.”
-His flute playing was claimed to have dazzled the people, while his loved wines from nearby vineyards, made him very popular to local traders.
+Romanian legend has it that the city of Bucharest was founded by a shepherd named Bucur, whose name translates into “joy”.
+His flute playing was claimed to have dazzled the people, while his loved wines from nearby vineyards, made him extremely popular with local traders.

 Vlad the Impaler (Dracula) stated his claim to Bucharest in 1459.
 You can visit one of his floating citadels still.